Known as Wilka Qhichwa in Quechua, the 110km-long Sacred Valley offers travelers many surprises—apart from the given Machu Picchu and Cusco.

-That is why the Peruvian state has decided to complete actions to help those populations.
-Today, more than 10,000 people benefit from water connections that provide communities with drinking water and to use for their personal necessities.
+Today, more than 10,000 people benefit from water connections that provide communities with drinking water to use for their personal necessities.

 9. See the Sacred Valley from a unique and adrenaline-filled spot

 Looking for the ultimate adrenaline-filled experience?
 Paragliding can be the best option for you!
-Many tourism operators propose this extreme activity, so make sure to pick one that has experience and that isn’t completely new.
+Many tourism operators offer this extreme activity.
+Make sure to pick one that has experience and isn’t new.